/* COLORS */

 Since its inception in 2013, Signe Byrdal Terenziani has facilitated the growth of the design community in her role as Managing Director.
 It all began as a small design event held in an old warehouse in Nordhavn, a harbour area overlooking Copenhagen’s waterfront.
 Four Danish brands launched the event as a joint initiative: Montana, Erik Jørgensen (now owned by Fredericia Furniture), Anker & Co, and Kvadrat.
 At that time, Copenhagen lacked a proper design festival, since the previous annual furniture fair at Bella Center closed down some years before.

-Today, the 3daysofdesign festival extends to the entire city of Copenhagen and is considered the most significant annual design festival in Scandinavia.
+Today, the 3daysofdesign festival extends to the entire city of Copenhagen and is considered the most significant annual design festival in Scandinavia and Northern Europe.

 Each year since its inception, 3daysofdesign has grown in popularity exponentially.
-In 2023, over 250 brands exhibited at the festival, where visitors could choose from as many as 500 events to attend in various design districts across Copenhagen, such as design talks, networking events, etc.
+In 2024, over 400 brands exhibited at the festival, where over 45.000 visitors could choose from as many as 500 events to attend in various design districts across Copenhagen, such as design talks, product launches, networking, etc.

-3daysofdesign takes place every year in Copenhagen mainly during the second week of June from Wednesday to Friday.
-In 2024 the festival will be held from 12 - 14 June.
+3daysofdesign takes place every year in Copenhagen mainly in showrooms and galleries during June, Wednesday to Friday.
+In 2025 the festival will be held from 18 — 20 June 2025.

 Pack your bags, book a hotel and come to Copenhagen!
 3daysofdesign is open to the general public and everyone is invited to visit the showrooms, exhibitions, workshops and design talks.
-All events are free of charge – however this his year we're using a new QR ticket system to make your experience smoother and more enjoyable.
-Simply download our app and register as a visitor to gain access to all the exhibition spaces and events.
+All events are free of charge.

 Please check the programme, which is updated on an ongoing basis, at 3daysofdesign.dk